vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 #### Add category data flows

-Nested under the first data flow, we add an additional data flow for each PDF category.
+Nested under the main data flow, we add an additional data flow for each PDF category.
 These data flows filter the output of the main data flow and return only the files for their respective category.
 For example, in our lunch data flow, we filter for rows where the `Path` column equals `Lunch`.

 ![image](/assets/2025-11-27/peakboard-lunch-data-flow-filter.png)

 ## Build the dashboard

+Now, let's build the dashboard.

 In the left pane of our application dashboard, we add three styled lists to show the available PDFs for each category---one styled list per category.
 The styled lists get the titles from the category data flows we made.